 Grok exists.
 The models are real but currently losing ground technically against both the US frontier labs and the Chinese open weights challengers.

 Worth watching because the SpaceX compute angle could change the picture quickly.
-Not worth prioritising attention on right now because the current output doesn’t justify it.
+Not worth prioritising attention on right now because the current output doesn’t justify it, and the founding team attrition adds a material question mark over the lab’s direction.

 Where: x.ai, Grok at x.com.